official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 by JIC judgements of the state of the threat posed by Saddam Hussein”.
 The policy judgements had been “formulated in the first instance” by himself and Mr Drummond,

-[^124] Statement, 3 April 2013, pages 1-2.
+[^124]: Statement, 3 April 2013, pages 1-2.

 446

-The Report of the Iraq Inquirythen “endorsed or mutated in group discussion”.
+then “endorsed or mutated in group discussion”.
 Sir David Manning had suggested some changes to the draft paper, but “they were not major”.

 341. Mr Dodd remembered: